jsanz/elastic-workshop/docs/01-setup.md

 ## Elastic Stack set up

-There are three ways to set up the Elastic Stack for this laboratory:
+There are two recommended ways to set up the Elastic Stack for this laboratory:

 * Create a trial account with the [Elastic Cloud][1]
 * Use Docker Composer to start the stack locally
-* Run manually Elasticsearch and Kibana on your computer

 ### Set up: Elastic Stack with [Elastic Cloud][1]

 This is the easiest way to start this lab, simply create a new account at the [Elastic Cloud][1] and start a deployment.
 You can leave the default settings.
 Once you have the cluster up and running you need to save three important settings:

 * Cloud ID
-* Username, should be `elastic` by default
-* Password, you need to store this string somewhere since it's presented only once, but you can regenerate it anytime
+* Username and password will be available to download as CSV: **do it**.

 From the deployment page you can also get your endpoint URLs for Kibana and Elastic.